 This followed on from previous donations to assist with equipping a community centre and a community garden.

 We have also recently joined forces with several other Rotary Clubs in District 1260 to secure a Rotary Foundation Global Grant which has funded a palliative care scheme in South Africa.
 So successful was this scheme it has now been adopted as the model for every Province in South Africa as well as by the National Department of Health.

 For several years now we have been collecting unwanted spectacles on behalf of Vision Aid.
 Along with other local Rotary Clubs, we have also collected unwanted hand tools on behalf of Tools For Self Reliance to be refurbished and then sent out to various self help projects around the world.

-We were full partners in the UK charity Convoy 2000 from the first Convoy in 2000 through to the final visits in 2004, Thirteen years later we continue to support The Clinical Science & Educational Foundation, a charity based at St Bartholomew's Hospital, London.
+We were full partners in the UK charity Convoy 2000 from the first Convoy in 2000 through to the final visits in 2004, Fourteen years later we continue to support projects in Romania with the Creative Learning Trust, the successor to the Clinical Science and Education Foundation.
 Most recently, we made a donation towards their work with autistic children in Transylvania.
-Find out more about the CSEF on their website HERE

-We also continue to support Light into Europe and their work on the first Guide Dogs for The Blind scheme in Romania.
+We also continue to support Light into Europe and their groundbreaking work on the first Guide Dogs for The Blind scheme in Romania.
 You can read more about Light into Europe HERE